 Traveling in a counter-clockwise loop around Charlotte, Interstate 485 begins at a systems exchange with I-77 northwest of Pineville near the state border with South Carolina.
 The Charlotte beltway proceeds northerly to Charlotte Douglas International Airport (CLT) and I-85 near the Westmoreland neighborhood.
-Beyond I-85, I-485 continues northeasterly on an arc back to I-77 south of Hunterville, bypassing Mount Holly to the east.
-Six miles separate the northern connections of I-77 and I-85 along the Charlotte beltway.
-At the exchange with I-85 near Charlotte Motor Speedway, I-485 turns southeast to parallel the Mecklenburg county line to a point north of Mint Hill.
-Leaving Mint Hills, the beltway bends south and southwesterly to U.S. 74 and Matthews.
-At Providence, Interstate 485 curves west to reach Pineville before turning northwest for a return to its beginning at Interstate 77.
+Beyond I-85, I-485 continues northeasterly by Mount Holly on an arc back to I-77 south of Hunterville.

 Each quadrant of the I-485 beltway is named after various politicians including former governor James G. Martin and Seddon "Rusty" Goode, who was instrumental in the planning of the Charlotte beltway.

-Three years of construction started in March 2019 will add Express toll lanes to a 20 mile stretch of Interstate 485 between I-77 and U.S. 74 on the south side of Charlotte.
-A new interchange will also be built at Weddington Road.1
+Three years of construction started in March 2019 add Express toll lanes to a 20 mile stretch of Interstate 485 between I-77 and U.S. 74 on the south side of Charlotte.
+The $289.5 million project also adds new interchange at Weddington Road.1

 - "Major changes coming to southern stretch of I-485."
 WSOC (Charlotte, NC), March 14, 2019.